joelibaceta/wifi-tracing/README.md

 <br />

-This alternative propose to use a mutiple wifi signal strength measurements to triangulate the position of a person within a physical location.
+This alternative propose to use a mutiple wifi signal strength measurements to triangulate the positions within a physical location.

 This demo contains: